CambridgeStateMachines/bitcoin_math/README.md

 I started the `bitcoin_math` project in order to teach myself the basics of Bitcoin math from first principles, without having to wade through the source code of any of the crypto or "bignum" libraries on which standard Bitcoin implementations in Python depend.

-My goal was to collect together a minimal set of functions in a single C source code file with no dependencies other than the following standard C libraries: `ctype.h`, `math.h`, `stdint.h`, `stdio.h`, `stdlib.h`, `string.h`, and `time.h`.
+My goal was to collect together a minimal set of functions in a single C source code file with no dependencies other than the following standard C libraries: `ctype.h`, `math.h`, `stdint.h`, `stdio.h`, `stdlib.h`, and `string.h`.

 Given a choice between efficiency and readability, I have opted for the latter, for example by avoiding inline functions and macros.